Moor files

 routesWithNestedPoints AS FullRoute: SELECT r.id, -- ...

 This way, multiple queries can also share a single result class.
-As long as they have an identical result set, you can assign the same custom name to them and moor will only generate one class.
+As long as they have an identical result set, you can assign the same custom name to them and drift will only generate one class.

-For queries that select all columns from a table and nothing more, moor won’t generate a new class and instead re-use the dataclass that it generates either way.
-Similarly, for queries with only one column, moor will just return that column directly instead of wrapping it in a result class.
-It’s not possible to override this behavior at the moment, so you can’t customize the result class name of a query if it has a matching table or only has one column.
+For queries that select all columns from a table and nothing more, drift won't generate a new class and instead re-use the dataclass that it generates either way.
+Similarly, for queries with only one column, drift will just return that column directly instead of wrapping it in a result class.
+It's not possible to override this behavior at the moment, so you can't customize the result class name of a query if it has a matching table or only has one column.

 Supported statements

-: Import all tables and queries declared in the other file into the current file.- DDL statements: You can put
+• import 'other.drift': Import all tables and queries declared in the other file into the current file.

 All imports must come before DDL statements, and those must come before named queries.